-The ECS program continues to consider additional service offerings that can use government-vetted cyber threat indicators to enhance the protection of U.S.-based organizations.
+CISA continues to consider additional service offerings that can use U.S. Government-vetted cyber threat information to enhance the protection of U.S.-based organizations.

 The ECS program embeds privacy protections into all of its operations.
-ECS does not monitor any private networks or collect any communications, directly or by proxy.
-DHS uses the Fair Information Practice Principles (FIPPs) to assess and mitigate impacts on an individual’s privacy.
-DHS has conducted and published a Privacy Impact Assessment (PIA) for the ECS program.
+CISA does not monitor any private networks or collect any communications, directly or by proxy.
+CISA uses the Fair Information Practice Principles (FIPPs) to assess and mitigate impacts on an individual’s privacy.
+CISA has conducted and published a Privacy Impact Assessment (PIA) for the ECS program.
 To read more about the FIPPs, the ECS PIA, and related cyber programs, visit DHS's Cybersecurity and Privacy page.

 Eligibility & Enrollment

-All U.S.-based public and private entities, including state and local governments, are eligible to enroll in ECS.
+All U.S.-based entities are eligible to enroll in ECS.
 Program participation is voluntary and designed to protect government intelligence, corporate information security, and the privacy of participants.
 U.S.-based entities interested in participating or learning more about service-level options and agreements should contact an ECS service provider directly.
-Three providers are accredited to provide ECS:
+Three providers are accredited to offer ECS:

 For general program information, contact ECS_Program@cisa.dhs.gov.
-For specific information about enrollment, pricing, or service options, please contact the ECS commercial service providers listed above.
+For specific information about enrollment, pricing, or service options, please contact the ECS service providers listed above.